A Father’s Right To His Children

 The State of Michigan should be ashamed!
 Father’s rights lawyers must not stand for this injustice and must be willing to fight!

 How does a father get custody of his children?

 The truth is that many cases where fathers lose the rights to their children are a result of inept and inadequate legal counsel.
-If a father is fighting for custody or visitation with his children, his lawyer better be the best lawyer in the courtroom or the odds will be stacked against him!
+If a father is fighting for custody or visitation with his children, his lawyer better be the best lawyer in the courtroom, or the odds will be stacked against him!
 In Michigan, especially in Oakland, Wayne, Macomb, Washtenaw, and Livingston Counties, family law judges are known for bending over backward to help mothers, even ones with addiction, mental health, and anger issues.
-This being said, a father can win in court if his attorney is incredibly well prepared, willing to do whatever it takes to win, and is very experienced.
+Although it may be an uphill battle, a father can win in court if his attorney is incredibly well prepared, willing to do whatever it takes to win, and is very experienced.

 There are 12 factors that judges are supposed to consider when determining the best interest of a child.
 The factors include:

 - (a) The love, affection, and other emotional ties existing between the parties involved and the child.

 - (b) The capacity and disposition of the parties involved to give the child love, affection, and guidance and to continue the education and raising of the child in his or her religion or creed, if any.